llefaucheur/GRAPH_INTERPRETER/stream_doc/Interpreter.md

 Operations :

 - when receiving the reset command: compute the time granularity for the processing, check if bypass are possible (identical sampling rate on input and output arcs).
 - check all input and output arcs to know which is the amount of data (in the time domain) which can me routed and split in "time granularity" chunks.
+Clear the mixer buffers.

 Loop with "time granularity" increments :